MM-Vet: Evaluating Large Multimodal Models for Integrated Capabilities: Evaluation results

-\myPara{Knowledge} As depicted in Tables~\ref{tab:samples1}(a), \ref{tab:samples3}(a, b) and \ref{tab:samples5}(b, c), the ``knowledge'' category covers a wide range of knowledge-related questions, ranging from joke understanding to encyclopedia knowledge.
-MMReAct-GPT4 \cite{yang2023mm} achieves the best score in this capability as shown in Table \ref{tab:results_cap}, because of its strong LLM backbone~\cite{openai2023gpt4}, coupled with external tools like Bing search for knowledge acquisition.
+\myPara{Knowledge} As depicted in Appendix Tables~\ref{tab:samples1}(a), \ref{tab:samples3}(a, b) and \ref{tab:samples5}(b, c), the ``knowledge'' category covers a wide range of knowledge-related questions, ranging from joke understanding to encyclopedia knowledge.
+LLaVA-Adapter v2-7B is the best model in this capability with a score of 31.4\%, as shown in Table \ref{tab:results_cap}.
+It may be beneficial from its large-scale tuning data including GPT-4-LLM \cite{peng2023instruction}.
+MMReAct-GPT-4 \cite{yang2023mm} also achieves a good score (29.0\%) in this capability, because of its strong LLM backbone~\cite{openai2023gpt4}, coupled with external tools like Bing search for knowledge acquisition.

-\myPara{Language generation} ``Language generation'' denotes the proficiency to produce fluent and informative text outputs, as illustrated in Table~\ref{tab:samples1}(a), \ref{tab:samples3}(b), \ref{tab:samples4}(a), and \ref{tab:samples6}(a).
+\myPara{Language generation} ``Language generation'' denotes the proficiency to produce fluent and informative text outputs, as illustrated in Appendix Tables~\ref{tab:samples1}(a), \ref{tab:samples3}(b), \ref{tab:samples4}(a), and \ref{tab:samples6}(a).
 The performance within this category is highly correlated with the efficacy of language modeling.
-As a result, MMReAct-GPT4 \cite{yang2023mm} and LLaVA-13B (LlaMA-2) stand out as the top two models.
-Their success can be attributed to the GPT-4 and LlaMA-2 language models on which these systems are built.
+As a result, MMReAct-GPT4 \cite{yang2023mm} stands out and its success can be attributed to the GPT-4 on which this system is built.

-\myPara{Spatial awareness} ``Spatial awareness'' involves the understanding of the spatial relationship among visual object regions (\eg, Table~\ref{tab:samples1}(c)) and scene text regions (\eg, Table~\ref{tab:samples4}(a, b)).
+\myPara{Spatial awareness} ``Spatial awareness'' involves the understanding of the spatial relationship among visual object regions (\eg, Appendix Table~\ref{tab:samples1}(c)) and scene text regions (\eg, Table~\ref{tab:samples4}(a, b)).
 MMReAct-GPT4 \cite{yang2023mm} has a significant lead in this capability (56.8\%), because the adopted tools, such as dense captioning and OCR, provide detailed object and scene text location information in the form of coordinates, which can be understood and processed by GPT-4.

 When it comes to end-to-end tuned models, LLaVA-13B (V1.3, 336px) exhibits the best performance of 31.3\%.
 The tuning data for LLaVA is partly derived from capturing object names and their corresponding coordinates as input.
 This procedure ensures the generation of data imbued with spatial information, potentially aiding the models in developing and enhancing their spatial awareness capabilities.